psq/flexr/README.md

 ```

 ### flexr rebase math
 During a rebase, everyone's balances get adjusted.
-As this would not scale very well with a high number of holders, rebase calculate an adjustment factor to apply to apply to each balance, which gets finalized when exchanging the flexr token.
+As this would not scale very well with a high number of holders, rebase calculate an adjustment factor to apply to each balance, which gets finalized when exchanging the flexr token.  `balance-of` also reflects that adjustment.

 ```
 supply∆ = (current_price - price_target) * current_total_supply / price_target